 Timor-Leste became a Party to the WHO Framework Convention on Tobacco Control on March 22, 2005.

-Tobacco Packaging and Labeling: All tobacco product packaging must display one of six combined text and pictorial health warnings covering 85 percent of the front and 100 percent of the back of the package.
-In addition, a text warning must cover 100 percent of each of the top and bottom sides of packages.
+All tobacco product packaging must display one of six combined text and pictorial health warnings covering 85 percent of the front and 100 percent of the back of the package.
+In addition, a text warning must cover 100 percent of the top and and at least 80 percent of the bottom of the package.
 Misleading packaging and labeling, including terms such as “light” and “less tar” and other signs, is prohibited.

 This country’s legal measures were reviewed by our legal staff.
 No in-country lawyers or tobacco control experts reviewed our analysis.

 No decision found